Baribal16/baribal/README.md

 this is my first ever game!

+i'm am coding it in python with the pygames librery

-hop it turn out ok
+hop it turn out good